SimoneRebora/RSelenium_scraping_tutorial/RSelenium_scraping_tutorial.md

 Further steps and important notes
 ---------------------------------

-Now everything is ready to start crawling the Wattapad website!
-However, remember that:
+Now everything is ready to start crawling the Wattapad website!<br/> However, remember that:
 - scraping can become ineffective (and even dangerous) if you don't **add pauses between each operation!** (always use the *Sys.sleep* function to make the server breath a bit between your requests)
 - please **inform Wattpad directly,** before starting any scraping activity on their website (see their [terms of use](https://policies.wattpad.com/terms))
 - remember that **the data you will be dealing with is very sensitive.** So don't share it openly, protect the privacy of the users, and always comply to the current legislation (for more information on **copyright exceptions for research purposes** in Germany--the country from where I realized the scraping--see [here](https://www.clarin.eu/content/clic-copyright-exceptions-germany))